-- 1. The appraisers have relied upon digital and mathematical scale of municipal plat mapping for determination of gross area-which appears to be net of road rights-of-way-pertaining to six individual parcels under valuation.
-It is an assumption of this report that gross and net site area of a presumed assemblage delineated herein roughly conforms to actual conditions; if not, the value conclusion could be impacted; and - 2.
-Valuation is predicated upon the assumption that the subject property is free and clear of any environmental hazards or contamination.
-If such is not the case, the value conclusion could be impacted; and - 3.
+- 1. The appraisers have not been provided with a legal description, building or site plans and have been directed by the client to make an exterior inspection from the street.
+They have relied upon a legal description, site descriptions and areas culled from municipal documents.
+It is an assumption of this report that gross and net site areas, descriptive detail and condition delineated herein roughly conform to actual (hypothetically vacant) conditions; if not, the value conclusion could be impacted; and - 2.
 The appraisers have not been provided with professional soil boring analysis for the appraisal property.
 Valuation is predicated upon the assumption that the subject soils are suitable for commercial-type construction similar to that found on surrounding parcels.
 If such is not the case, the value conclusion could be impacted.

-The use of this appraisal is to serve as an estimate of the market value of the property under valuation for the purpose of assisting the client in evaluating an offer to purchase.
+The use of this appraisal is to serve as an estimate of the market value of the property under valuation for the purpose of assisting the client with asset management and financial planning.

-This appraisal has been prepared for our client, City of Ann Arbor, the intended user of the report.
+This appraisal has been prepared for our client, the Ann Arbor Housing Commission, the intended user of the report.